 All you need to do is spend time quietly hanging out with your rabbit — with them in their cage to start with, if that’s easier.
 As they come near you, give them a small treat.
 You can experiment with different treats, finding out which ones your rabbit loves best.
 As your rabbit associates you and your family with treats, they will naturally start to approach you with more confidence.
 After a while, you can slowly decrease the number of treats you give them, but don’t stop with the treats altogether!

-2. Be Present and Patient
+2. Be Present & Patient

 Putting pressure on your rabbit to spend time with you will likely result in the opposite reaction.
 Instead, put aside the time to simply hang out with your rabbit.
 Don’t go in there expecting to pick them up or even accomplish anything specific.
 Just sit down in an enclosed, bunny-safe room and allow your rabbit to explore.
 They’re curious creatures, so they will soon hop over to investigate you!
 Drop a few treats on the floor when they do so, to reinforce the fact that being near you is a good thing!

-3. Stay Calm and Quiet
+3. Stay Calm & Quiet

 Rabbits are, by their very nature, quick to startle.
 So, loud noises and erratic movements can cause them to become worried.
 Remember to moderate your tone of voice and avoid sudden movements when hanging out with your rabbit.

 If your kids are handling your rabbit too, then make sure they know the ground rules of how to behave.
-A rabbit who’s cornered by an overenthusiastic and inexperienced junior handler may well panic or become aggressive if they feel trapped.
+A rabbit that’s cornered by an overenthusiastic and inexperienced junior handler may well panic or become aggressive if they feel trapped.

-4. Don’t Hold Your Rabbit (all the time)
+4. Don’t Hold Your Rabbit (All the Time)

 We know that it can be tempting to pick your bunny up and give them a good cuddle, but actually, many rabbits don’t initially enjoy being held!
 There are plenty of other ways to bond and interact with your rabbit, though.
 You can stroke them, cuddle them as they sit next to you, or lay down on the floor and watch them observe you from a different angle.